AE9RB/closure-script/docs/SCRIPT.md

 The .jar only needs Java.
 It contains JRuby and the Closure tools.
 Guaranteed success.

 The gem should work on any kind of Ruby that is like version 1.8 or greater.
-The Script source code is really boring so any issues will be easy to fix.
+The Script source code is non-magical so any issues will be easy to fix.
 Mac, Linux, and Windows all work.
 If you can get Rack 1.0.0 running, Closure Script should be no problem.